eroicaleo/doctut2/notes/NotesOnRousseau.md

   and its species will be at the end of a thousand years what it was the first year of that thousand.
 * pg xxxiv human soul has been altered in the bosom of society.
+* 摘抄：And how will man ever manage to see himself as nature formed him, through all the changes that the sequence of time and of things must have produced in his original constitution, and to disentangle what he retains of his own stock from what circumstances and his progress have added to or changed in his primitive state?
+Like the statue of Glaucus, which time, sea and storms had so disfigured that it resembled less a god than a ferocious beast, the human soul, altered in the bosom of society by a thousand continually renewed causes, by the acquisition of a mass of knowledge and error, by changes that took place in the constitution of bodies, and by the continual impact of the passions, has, so to speak, changed in appearance to the point of being almost unrecognizable.
 * pg xxxv Same as Hobbes, nature state: egotism, reason is instrument of passion.
   Difference, Hobbes, war of all against all.
 Rousseau, peaceful.
 Hobbes, men have pride fear of death, competition, war.
 Rousseau, these are not in state